-Managing WAN vs. LAN to Make Your Business Feel Like One Company by Christine Cignoli November 10, 2017
+Managing WAN vs. LAN to Make Your Business Feel Like One Company

 The internet and rise of mobility mean that business users and the information systems they rely on are rarely in the same place any more.
 Users depend on their own devices, virtualization means their desktop isn't always on their desktop, applications run remotely and even simple telecom services are delivered via the internet.
 In addition, API-based services, big data and device-to-device communication mean that networks need to handle more east-west traffic than in the past, as well as more north-south traffic.